 - Children are effective communicators.

-These outcomes offer a shared language that helps early childhood professionals work more effectively with other professionals and families in a range of early years settings, including:
+These Learning and Development Outcomes and the eight Practice Principles offer a shared language that helps early childhood professionals work more effectively with other professionals and families in a range of early years settings, including:

 - maternal and child health